 7 Important Reasons to Stock White Flour

-In recent years, there has been a lot of discussion about the health benefits of whole-grain flour as opposed to white flour.
-However, I stick by my white flour and I know that it’s an ingredient to keep on hand at all times.
-There are so many different foods that you can make with white flour.
-In an emergency, you may be making a lot more food items from hand, so here is why I believe you should stock white flour.
+There has been much discussion about the health benefits of whole-grain flour compared to white flour.
+However, I stick by my white flour, and I know that it’s an ingredient to keep on hand at all times.
+White flour can be used to make so many different foods.
+In an emergency, you may make many more food items from hand, so you should stock white flour.
 Make sure you check out these 13 Surprising Uses for Flour!

-Of course, I stock wheat berries in order to grind my own whole wheat flour.
+Of course, I stock wheat berries to grind my own whole wheat flour.
 It’s critical to stock both white and wheat flour if you want to learn to make bread.
-I can walk you through it, it’s so easy to do.
+I can walk you through it; it’s so easy to do.
 You need fresh ingredients, and please store your yeast, dough enhancer, or wheat gluten in the refrigerator and the excess in your freezer.

 I’ve had trouble getting my bread flour, so I had to stock up on all-purpose flour, which is okay.
-I still can’t find my favorite bread flour at Costco.
-I loaded up with enough all-purpose for the year, such is life.
+I still can’t find my favorite bread flour at Costco, but I loaded up with enough all-purpose for the year; such is life.

 In case you missed this post, How To Make Hardtack Recipe